 Interested in hearing any of the speakers below?
 Visit the Rotary Club for lunch.
 If you’re smart, you’ll join the Club and gain many rewards through volunteerism that makes a big difference right here in Wilsonville, as well as across the world.
 Meetings begin at noon and end at 1:00pm, Al Kadar Center in Wilsonville.

-June 15 The Transitional Youth Program (confirmed by email from Bob Neubauer on 4.6.17) Bert Waugh, Jr., Founder
+June 15: The Transitional Youth Program; Speaker is Bert Waugh, Jr., Founder

-June 22 The Civil Air Patrol Yesterday, Today, and Tomorrow. (confirmed by email from Ed on 4.6.17).
-Lt.
+June 22: The Civil Air Patrol Yesterday, Today, and Tomorrow; Speaker is Lt.
 Col. Ed Bos, Vice Commander of the Oregon CAP Wing

 On Saturday night, February 25, 2017 the Wilsonville Rotary had a full house for our Heart of Gold “Mahalo” Dinner and Auction.
 Mayor Tim Knapp was chosen as 2016 First Citizen.
 We had a record 254 people who signed up to attend and we feasted on a great Hawaiian dinner.
 Theme development was perfect in terms of decorations, food, garb, and even a few Hawaiian words in President Martens’ speech.